majuansari/spookernetes/README.md

 [ X ] Print 'boo' and Container ID

-[   ] Include a header with the hostname of Nginx that serves the request
+[  X ] Include a header with the hostname of Nginx that serves the request

-[   ] Make Docker-Compose File K8s friendly
+[  X ] Make Docker-Compose File K8s friendly

-[   ] Use Kompose and KubeCTL to get this set up on your GCP cluster

-[   ] Using network policies, make it so only certain instances of Nginx can talk to certain PHP FPMs
+[ X  ] Using network policies, make it so only certain instances of Nginx can talk to certain PHP FPMs

-[   ] Deploy a single Nginx to show that it cannot talk to other things
+[  x ] Deploy a single Nginx to show that it cannot talk to other things

-Phase One:
-"Create an app that is discoverable via Consul that responds with a Unique ID so you can see the load balancing through Traefik.
-Use Docker Compose to set this up"

-Small Summary of Phase One:

-Initially I went through some [katacodas](www.katacoda.com) to learn how to make Traefik work with Nginx.
-Once I finally had Traefik working, I went through the step by step [Consul Getting Started](https://www.consul.io/intro/index.html) which helped me gain some familiarity with Consul.
-However, that didn't make understanding how to set it up so it could automatically discover services any easier (and I'm still not sure with Docker Compose that is a thing I can do).
-I used Registrator to automatically register all services with Consul.
-In the end, I forgot I needed something that actually knows PHP to read my PHP files, which is why PHP FPM is just thrown in there.

 Questions, Issues, etc: